-The Framework is a risk-based approach to managing cybersecurity, and NIST further stated that its purpose is to create a common language that spans risk, cyber, and management communications, internally and externally in both public and private organizations.
+The NIST Framework is a risk-based approach to managing cybersecurity, and NIST further stated that its purpose is to create a common language that spans risk, cyber, and management communications, internally and externally in both public and private organizations.
 It might seem like a far-fetched goal, but now couldn’t be a better time to execute on efforts to strengthen your cyber posture considering the increase in attacks on businesses of all sizes.
-It's time to be proactive about cybersecurity management and strategic about how companies build their programs.
+It's time to be proactive about cyber risk management and strategic about how companies build their programs.
 Some organizations are even requiring their vendors to adopt the Framework as they scale their businesses, and for good reason considering the number of attacks even in the last few months.
-Likewise, some financial and healthcare entities are starting to map regulations to the framework and are realizing the importance of securing their data more than ever before.
+Likewise, some financial and healthcare sector organizations are starting to map regulations to the framework and are realizing the importance of securing their data more than ever before.

 [ Interested in learning how to strategically deploy the NIST Cybersecurity Framework?
 Sign up for our upcoming Webinar: How to Simplify The NIST CSF to learn from industry experts]